 Next up...
 Landlord rejection...

-Landlords with conditions hanging over them from the insurance and mortgage companies, tend to bend in their favour.
+Landlords with conditions hanging over them from the insurance and mortgage companies, tend to bend in their favor.
 That's the answer to that.
 If the landlord insurance providers say no to DSS...
 Then the landlord needs to listen because it's in the small print.

 You can't avoid what financial institutes say, after all, they do spend a lot of money doing their own research on who are the best tenants.